-As of the record date, directors and executive officers of Limelight, and their affiliates, had the right to vote approximately 44,980,075 shares of Limelight common stock, or approximately 52.78% of the outstanding Limelight common stock at that date.
+As of the record date, directors and executive officers of Limelight, and their affiliates, had the right to vote [ ] shares of Limelight common stock, or [ ]% of the outstanding Limelight common stock at that date.
 Limelight currently expects that each of these individuals will vote their shares of Limelight common stock in favor of the proposals to be presented at the special meeting.
-Certain stockholders of Limelight, including certain executive officers of Limelight and their affiliates, collectively holding 43,854,501 shares of Limelight common stock, or 51.46% of the outstanding Limelight common stock as of the record date have entered voting agreements with EyeWonder.
-Pursuant to the voting agreements, these stockholders have agreed to vote such shares of Limelight common stock in favor of the issuance of Limelight common stock in the transactions contemplated by the merger agreement, and have granted a proxy to EyeWonder to vote the shares in such manner.
+Certain stockholders of Limelight, including certain executive officers of Limelight and their affiliates, collectively holding [ ] shares of Limelight common stock, or [ ]% of the outstanding Limelight common stock as of the record date have entered voting agreements with EyeWonder.
+Pursuant to the voting agreements, these stockholders have agreed to vote such shares of Limelight common stock in favor of the issuance of Limelight common stock in the transactions contemplated by the merger agreement and against any proposal that would compete with the issuance of Limelight common stock in the transactions contemplated by the merger agreement, and have granted a proxy to EyeWonder to vote the shares in such manner.